 The Master of Arts (MA) program allows students to gain the essential tools to conduct empirical research, while the Doctorate of Philosophy (Ph.D.) is strongly research-oriented and emphasizes hands-on training.
 In addition to exciting opportunities for developing research collaborations within the department and across the University, students can enroll in a range of graduate courses and participate in community practica.

 Our faculty and students conduct cutting-edge research in a variety of fields, including cognitive, developmental, forensic, health, organizational, personality and social psychology.
-They also collaborate closely with researchers from other programs, such as Cognitive Science.

 Some examples of research questions include:

 - Are healthier employees more productive and engaged employees?

 - Can procrastination undermine our well-being and health?